Pathways Planning and Supports

 Ontario Youth Apprenticeship Program (OYAP)

-A co-op student becomes an OYAP student when they pursue a co-op placement in a skilled trade.
+A co-op student becomes an OYAP student when they pursue a co-op placement in one of the 144 skilled trades recognized in Ontario.
 Through OYAP, students can take the first step towards a career path in the trades, receive training that leads to a registered apprenticeship program, earn apprenticeship hours, begin completing skills listed in the Apprenticeship Training Standard Log Book and earn secondary school credits at the same time.

 Exploring Opportunities Program (EOP)